 |Regulatory proteins < 1%||Hormones and enzymes||Various locations||Regulate various body functions|

-|Other dissolved substances 1%||Nutrients, gases and waste||Absorbed through the intestinal tract, replacement of cells in the respiratory tract or produced in cells||Many different functions|
+|Other dissolved substances 1%||Nutrients, gases, and waste||Absorbed through the intestinal tract, replacement of cells in the respiratory tract or produced in the cells||Many different functions|

 |Formed Elements 37–54%||Erythrocytes 99%||Erythrocytes||Red marrow||Transports gases, primarily oxygen and some carbon dioxide|

-|Leukocytes < 1%, Platelets < 1%||Granular leukocytes: neutrophils, eosinophils and basophils||Red marrow||Non-specific immune response|
+|Leukocytes < 1%, platelets < 1%||Granular leukocytes: neutrophils, eosinophils, and basophils||Red marrow||Non-specific immune response|

 |Agranular leukocytes: lymphocytes, monocytes||Lymphocytes: bone marrow and lymphoid tissue||Lymphocytes: specific immune response|

 |Monocytes: red marrow||Monocytes: non-specific immune response|

 Erythrocytes/red blood cells (RBCs)

 The RBCs are easily recognized by their biconcave shape.
 They have a diameter of 7.5 μm, and, with a count of 4.5 x 106 / μL in women and 5.2 x 106 /μL in men, they are the most common cells in the blood.
 RBCs contain hemoglobin.
 They have no cell nucleus or cell organelles and, therefore, have only a life span of approx. 120 days, before they are decomposed in the spleen.